varya/varya.github.com/src/documents/posts/dealing-atomically-with-icon-fonts/index_en.html.md

 ### Extend on fly

 The variables may be redefined on the customer's side.
-This makes is a fast way to change the icon, if the replacement already sit in the font.
+This makes is a fast way to change the icon, if the replacement already sit in the font bundle.

 If not, it is almost zero amout of work to implement this build-from-atoms process on the customer side.